TenneherschelMD/se-day-2-git-and-github/README.md

       3. Collaboration: Multiple developers can work on the same codebase without overwriting each other
       4. Backup: Every commit is a backup of the code at that point in time

+    # GitHub is a cloud-based platform built around Git, offering additional tools for collaboration.
+It is popular because:
+       1. Ease of Use: User-friendly interface for managing Git repositories
+       2. Collaboration Features: Pull requests, code reviews, issues, and discussions
+       3. Integration: Works well with CI/CD tools, project boards, and third-party services
+       4. Open Source Hosting: Free hosting for public and private projects
+       5. Community: Millions of developers and projects for inspiration, contribution, and support